What is paratyphoid fever?

-A vaccine to prevent paratyphoid fever is not available.
-There is a vaccine to prevent typhoid fever, but it does not protect against paratyphoid fever.
+No vaccine is available to prevent paratyphoid fever.
+The vaccine to prevent typhoid fever does not protect against paratyphoid fever.

 How long can an infected person spread this disease?

 The bacteria may be spread to others as long as the bacteria remain in an infected person’s stool.
-Some people with paratyphoid fever may carry the bacteria for weeks to years.
+Some people with paratyphoid fever can carry the bacteria for weeks to years.

 Should an infected person be excluded from work or school?

 Most people may return to work or school after they recover from the disease, as long as they carefully wash their hands after using the toilet.
-However, the health department needs to assess situations where someone with paratyphoid fever could spread the bacteria to others (e.g., infection in a foodhandler, healthcare worker, daycare worker or attendee).
-These people are not allowed to return to these settings until they have multiple negative tests for the bacteria and the health department approves their return to usual activities.
+However, the health department needs to assess high-risk situations where someone with paratyphoid fever could spread the bacteria to others (e.g., infection in a foodhandler, healthcare worker, daycare worker or attendee).
+People who work in a high-risk setting or children who attend daycare are not allowed to return to these settings until they have multiple negative tests for the bacteria and the health department approves their return to usual activities.